lubertoli/codes/README.md

 - ** TweetData Manager **: Specialized application designed for managing and interacting with tweet data stored in MongoDB.
 - ** Pong **: Classic Pong game implemented using Pygame.
 - ** Tic-Tac-Toe **: Classic Tic Tac Toe game implemented using Pygame.
+- ** MyBookWishlist **: Android mobile app to assist users in organizing their reading preferences